Skip to main content

 Featured experience

-Representing a community mental health trust in relation to the death of a teenager with emotional dysregulation.
-They had made several previous suicide attempts but did not meet criteria for specialist inpatient stay and were receiving dialectical behaviour therapy when they took their own life.
+Represented a community mental health trust in relation to the death of a teenager with emotional dysregulation.
+They had made several previous suicide attempts but did not meet criteria for a specialist inpatient stay.

 Testimonials